RobvEmous/StateMachineTesting/README.md

 ### OpenSSL 1.1.0e
 ![OpenSSL 1.1.0e state machine diagram](/graphs/OpenSSL_1.1.0e.png?raw=true "OpenSSL 1.1.0e state machine diagram") As you can see, the state machine includes 6 states.
 State 0 to 4 are TLS handshake states, state 5 is the authenticated state and state 2 is the connection closed state.
 Learning took only about 3 minutes.
 Some interesting findings compared to OpenSSL 1.0.2 are:
-* In state 0, every unexpected message will result in the appropriate alert 'Unexpected Message'.
+* In state 0, every unexpected message will now result in the appropriate alert 'Unexpected Message'.
 * There is no longer a state 6.
 This seems to prove that this state was redundant in the older OpenSSL implementation.
 * In state 5, when a ClientHello(DHE,RSA) is sent, the server still responds with an alert 'Handshake Failure' instead of an alert 'Unexpected Message'.
 * Now, the server only accepts empty ApplicationData in the authenticated state.
 This shows that the acceptance of this messages in the older OpenSSL implementation was strange behavior.

 ### BearSSL 0.4
 This implementation is relatively new and unknown as it is only 'Alpha' state software.
 That is why it is not tested in the research and proved to be quite difficult to get accurate results from which we will discuss later.
 It is interesting, because on its website it promises to be a very simple and secure implementation of TLS.
 Below, the generated state machine is shown:
 ![BearSSL 0.4 state machine diagram](/graphs/BearSSL_0.4.png?raw=true "BearSSL 0.4 state machine diagram") As you can see, the graph contains [x] states

+### GnuTLS x.x
+TODO

+### LibreTLS / WolfSSL / BoringSSL
+MAYBE TODO

 ## Notes
 * Windows 10 and Ubuntu 14.04 are used for this setup.